Roy Hardgrave: Manukau rugby league club

 Roy Hardgrave's "first football was played at Onehunga when he captained his school team to victory on many occasions.
 On leaving school he followed in the footsteps of his father, who had made football history, and played juniors for the Manukau club".
 In 1922 and 1923 Hardgrave was playing for the Manukau rugby league club's 6th grade side.
-In the same team was Cyril Brimble, who's younger brothers Ted Brimble, Walter Brimble, and Wilfred Brimble all went on to represent New Zealand, and Hardgrave's younger brother Edgar.
+In the same team was Cyril Brimble, whose younger brothers Ted Brimble, Walter Brimble, and Wilfred Brimble all went on to represent New Zealand, and Hardgrave's younger brother Edgar.
 By 1924 he had moved up into the 4th grade side.
 In July 1924 the entire Manukau club switched to rugby union after becoming unhappy with their treatment by the Auckland Rugby League.
 Soon after Hardgrave joined the Otahuhu Rovers club where he played for their fifth grade side.
 In a match against Northcote & Birkenhead Ramblers he scored 2 tries and kicked 4 goals in a 17–7 win.